qdraw/starsky/starsky/starsky/readme_api.md

 ## File Delete
 To permanent delete a file from the file system and the database.
 The tag: `!delete!` is used to mark a file that is in the Trash.
+This is not required by this api.

 ```json
 {